Elvira Madigan: Early life

-Hedvig Antoinette Isabella Eleonore Jensen was born on December 4, 1867 in Flensburg, Schleswig-Holstein in the then Kingdom of Prussia.
+Hedvig Antoinette Isabella Eleonore Jensen was born on 4 December 1867 in Flensburg, Schleswig-Holstein, then in the Kingdom of Prussia.
 It is often stated that Elvira Madigan was Danish, but uncertainty prevails over which should be considered her home country as well as her citizenship.

 Her mother, Eleonora Cecilie Christine Marie Olsen, was a circus artist born in Finland and was of Norwegian ancestry.
 She was later known as Laura Madigan (1849–1918) but during Elvira's childhood she mostly used the stage name Miss Ulbinska.
 Elvira's father, circus artist Frederik Peter Jensen, was born in 1845 in Copenhagen, Denmark.
 His later destiny is unknown.

-At the time of Elvira Madigan's birth in 1867 her parents were not married to each other, and they toured with the French circus director Didier Gautier's "Cirque du Nord" in Germany and Denmark.
+At the time of Elvira Madigan's birth in 1867 her parents were not married to each other; they toured with the French circus director Didier Gautier's "Cirque du Nord" in Germany and Denmark.
 During the years 1869–1872 Elvira's mother toured with Circus Renz in Germany and Austria, where she in 1871 gave birth to Elvira's half-brother Richard Heinrich Olsen in Berlin.
 He later toured with the stage name Oscar Madigan.
 The father of this child is unknown.
 In 1875, Elvira's mother worked at Circus Myers in Austria, where she got to know the American circus artist John Madigan, whom she subsequently lived with.
-The following year Elvira Madigan, then still Hedvig Jensen, made her debut in the circus, a pas-de-deux with John Madigan during a performance with the circus Loisset in Tivoli in Copenhagen.
+The following year Elvira Madigan, then still Hedvig Jensen, made her debut in the circus, a pas-de-deux with John Madigan during a performance with the circus Loisset in Tivoli Gardens in Copenhagen.
 After the death of Loisset in Norrköping the following year, his circus was dissolved, and the Madigan family moved to Circus Ciniselli in Russia.
 There Elvira Madigan trained to be a slack line dancer.

 Career

 In the summer of 1879, the Madigan family tried to run their own small circus company in Finland and at the same time Hedvig began using the name Elvira Madigan.
 The following year, when the family appeared in Circus Cremes in Vienna, Gisela Brož became a foster child in the family, she was two years older than Elvira.
 Gisela was trained as a tightrope dancer, and together with Elvira on slack line they practiced a unique number, where they appeared simultaneously on separate lines, one above the other.
 Elvira used to juggle at the same time as she was on the line.
 The number became a sensation, and in the following years the girls appeared as "daughters of the air" in circuses and in variety rooms across much of Europe, including in Berlin, Paris, London, Brussels and Moscow.
-After an appearance at Tivoli in Copenhagen in 1886 before the Danish royal family, the girls were each awarded a gold cross by King Christian IX of Denmark.
+After an appearance at Tivoli Gardens in Copenhagen in 1886 before the Danish royal family, the girls were each awarded a gold cross by King Christian IX of Denmark.
 The following year, John Madigan again started his own circus company, this time in Denmark.
 Gisela left the family in the autumn of the same year, after which Elvira had to appear alone when the tour continued to Sweden.